omundy/sample-node-api-candy-hearts/README.md

 ## Next Steps

 At this point you have the basic API running on Vercel.
-See these files to finish implementing this particular functionality:
+See these files to finish implementing this API:

 - `routes/api.js`
 - `app/functions.js`
+- `app/words.js`

 ## References